If you're in a Commonwealth-supported place, or receiving Government assistance through a HELP loan, find out how these changes impact you.

 Additional information on the Government requirements can also be found on the Study Assist website.

 From 1 January 2021, the Australian Government’s Job-ready Graduates package made changes to fees payable by students who enrol in a new course of study with a Commonwealth supported place.
 The new student contribution rates are higher for some programs, and lower for others.
-Existing students who commenced their course of study prior to 1 January 2021 are 'grandfathered students' and they are not required to pay at the higher rate.
+The legislation 'grandfathered' most continuing students who commenced their course of study prior to 1 January 2021, so they could continue to pay the pre-2021 fees (indexed by CPI each year).

-If you are a domestic student in a CSP and you are seeking a course transfer (including course upgrades, downgrades and some honours), please be aware that this transfer will be treated as a new course enrolment.
+If you are a domestic student in a CSP and you are seeking a course transfer (including course upgrades, downgrades and some honours), you should be aware that this transfer will be treated as a new course enrolment.

 This means you will be charged the new Job-ready Graduates Package fee rates for units in your new degree.
 The new completion rate requirements will also apply to all course commencements in 2022 and beyond.

-If you apply to do honours or transfer to a new course to do honours, you may be charged the new fee rates for honours.
+If you transfer to a new course to do honours, you may be charged the new fee rates for honours.
+For example, if you are in a single degree and transfer to the combined Bachelor of Advanced Studies degree, this will be considered a new course enrolment and will not be grandfathered.
 Find out more about honours fees.

 If you are considering applying for a course transfer because you have concerns about your academic progress, please see our academic progression support page.